Analysis

 For information about how The Observer protects your data, read our Privacy Policy

-For politicians, paid far less and exposed far more than corporate CEOs to opprobrium, the job is becoming impossible.
+In those cases, great wealth softened the blow.
+For British politicians, paid a fraction of what corporate CEOs earn and exposed to far more opprobrium, the job is arguably becoming impossible.
 Research suggests public harassment is increasingly an element in dissuading candidates from standing.
-Why would anyone put a supportive, loving family through that?
-Why be a sacrifice?
-It’s a dispiriting truth.
+Why would anyone put their family through that?
+Andy Burnham, Angela Rayner and Wes Streeting, stepping into the spotlight, must be painfully aware of the cost yet to be paid by their loved ones.

 Photograph by Christopher Furlong/Getty Image